proxy4slender/proxy4slender/README.md

 it is difficult for me to maintain companionship and feel attached toward indivduals ive never met outside the internet and the concept of "friendship" is rather confusing to grasp for oneself,

-further more, i am insensitized to most morally grey topics that various people might opinionate heavily on, i will not bash at you for any belief that may be considered immoral, that however does not mean i, in any way or more support the awful things i consume through media <br>
+further more, i am insensitized to most morally grey topics that various people might opinionate heavily on, i will not bash  you for any specific belief that may be considered immoral, that however does not mean i, in any way or more support the awful things i consume through media <br>

 </details>